Retrieval-Augmented Generation

 - use Reciprocal Rank Fusion, mean average precision, NDCG, etc.

-- metadata filtering reduces the search space, hence, improves retrieval and reduces computational burden
+- metadata filtering reduces the search space, hence, improves retrieval and reduces computational burden, prevents index staleness

 - categories: use named entity recognition models: GliNER